mlocardpaulet/TCR_ABStim2018/README.md

 The scripts used for the statistical testing of the data (including kinetics normalisation and replacement of missing values) are in the folder `StatisticalAnalysis`.
 IT CONTAINS THE MANUAL CORRECTION OF SEVERAL NAMING ISSUES IN THE ORIGINAL TABLES.

-The clustering of the phosphorylation sites is performed in the document "PhoshositesClustering".
+The clustering of the phosphorylation sites is performed in the document `PhoshositesClustering`.
+I chose to perform tight clustering on the mean values of the loops.
+I scaled the kinetics (row-wise).

+I made a PCA plot of the regulated phosphorylation sites in the `PCA` document